zurfarosa/Dutch/RULES.md

 # Set-up
 Each player is dealt a personal deck of eight cards.
 Players may look at these cards, but must then shuffle them and lay them face down in front of them - the personal deck may not be inspected again during the game.
 Each player takes the top five cards from their personal deck into their hand - they may look at these cards, and should not let their opponent see them.

 The 24 remaining cards form the face-down auction deck.
-Five cards are then drawn from the auction deck and placed face-up in a row next to the auction deck.
+Six cards are then drawn from the auction deck and placed face-up in a row next to the auction deck.
 All these auction display cards have a cost - the card closest to the auction deck costs 5 cards, the next closest costs 4 cards, and so on.
 The card furthest from the auction deck costs only 1 card.

 # Gameplay
 ## Overview